ionic-team/ionic-docs/src/pages/react/slides.md

 If you are running into problems with the Swiper library, new bugs should be filed on the Swiper repo: <a href="https://github.com/nolimits4web/swiper/issues" target="_blank" rel="noopener noreferrer">https://github.com/nolimits4web/swiper/issues</a>

-If you are running into problems with the `IonSlides` module, new bugs should be filed on the Ionic Framework repo: <a href="https://github.com/ionic-team/ionic-framework/issues" target="_blank" rel="noopener noreferrer">https://github.com/ionic-team/ionic-framework/issues</a>
+If you are running into problems with the `IonicSlides` module, new bugs should be filed on the Ionic Framework repo: <a href="https://github.com/ionic-team/ionic-framework/issues" target="_blank" rel="noopener noreferrer">https://github.com/ionic-team/ionic-framework/issues</a>